ardalis/CleanArchitecture/README.md

 ## The SharedKernel Project

 Many solutions will also reference a separate **Shared Kernel** project/package.
-I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple projects.
-I further recommend this be published as a nuget package (more likely privately within your organization) and referenced as a nuget dependency by those projects that require it.
+I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple [bounded contexts](https://ardalis.com/encapsulation-boundaries-large-and-small/) (see [DDD Fundamentals](https://www.pluralsight.com/courses/domain-driven-design-fundamentals)).
+I further recommend this be published as a NuGet package (most likely privately within your organization) and referenced as a GuGet dependency by those projects that require it.
 For this sample, in the interest of simplicity, I've added a SharedKernel project to the solution.
 It contains types that would likely be shared between multiple projects, in my experience.
+If you want to see an [example of a SharedKernel package, the one I use in my updated Pluralsight DDD course is on NuGet here](https://www.nuget.org/packages/PluralsightDdd.SharedKernel/).

 ## The Infrastructure Project